alloyzeus/az-wall/mindmaps/adjunct.md

 Example: the number of Products in a Shop is limited to 1000 at maximum (0..1000).

 TODO: there will two types of cardinality: host set and host-specific.
 In the first case, we'll limit the number of instances for every host combination.
 In the latter case, we will limit the number of adjunct instances based on the lowest limit among hosts and the global limit.

+#### Cardinality by traits

+An example case.
+A user can associate email addresses and phone numbers to their account.
+Because those identifiers are required for signing in, the system would prevent the user from deleting all of them.
+There must be one identifier, either a phone number or aemail address must be left.

+#### Custom cardinality rules

 ## Metadata